 So if you think you’ve got what it takes to work retail during the busiest shopping season of the year, check out this list of established retailers who are hiring during the 2019 holidays.

 Is there any product or service that can’t be delivered for a price these days?
 Just about anything you want can be brought directly to your doorstep, especially if you live in or adjacent to a large metropolitan area.
 And during the holidays, the need for deliveries of all kinds, whether it’s packages, groceries, takeout, or even help with tasks and projects around the house, increase tenfold.

 The holidays offer the perfect opportunity to earn some extra cash by driving for a delivery service or offering to bring your unique skill set directly to the customer.
 If you have a valid driver’s license, car insurance, and a clean driving record, chances are you’ve already got the basic qualifications.
 What’s more, certain types of holiday delivery jobs can even lead to full-time employment.
-According to Dan McMackin, public relations manager for UPS, about 35 percent of seasonal hires come back after the season.
-"It is definitely a foot in the door, a stepping stone for a career," he says.
+At

-If you live near a large or tourist-friendly city, chances are hotels, resorts, restaurants, caterers, and event planners will be in need of extra staff for the winter season.
+If you live near a large or tourist-friendly city, chances are hotels, resorts, restaurants, caterers, and event planners will need extra staff for the winter season.
 Not surprisingly, holiday jobs tend to crop up where tourists do.

 You don’t have to have a niche skill or even a car to earn extra cash during the holidays.
 Say you’re a stay-at-home parent or you live too far from an urban area to work retail or reasonably manage a seasonal gig as a delivery driver.
 You can earn money without even leaving the house.